rizwan141/KUBERNETES/GIT/README.md

 Branches are primarily used as a means for teams to develop features giving them a separate workspace for their code.
 These branches are usually merged back to a master branch upon completion of work.
 In this way, features (and any bug and bug fixes) are kept apart from each other allowing you to fix mistakes more easily.

+Branching is one of the most useful concepts of Git world.
+Developers create a lot of branches like:

+Example :~

+**master or main:** The master or main branch is by default branch provided by Git. \
+**development:** The development branch is created by developers for the development process. \
+**testing:** The testing or test branch is created by the developer to perform testing-related operations. \
+**feature:** The feature branch is created by the developers to add new features to the ongoing project.

 - developer-1 can not push code directly on main/master branch
 - coz code is not finalized yet
 - along with developer-1 there are some other developers as well whoes are going to contribute to this project